Athena-OS/athena-nix/docs/nixpkgs.md

   ...
 ```
 `repo = pname;` must be changed to `repo = "pysqlite3";`.
 The motivation to avoid the usage of macros/variables on some fiels is explained here: https://github.com/NixOS/nixpkgs/issues/277994

+### Source link

+If using SourceForge as source, use `mirror://sourceforge` instead of `https://downloads.sf.net/sourceforge`.

 ### Replace code strings